ydsingh/alexa/labs/In-Skill-Purchasing/README.md

 	Alexa, start not helpful
 	```

+**Note: The developer account associated with the skill is never charged for in-skill products.**  For more details about testing skills with in-skill products, please refer to the [In-Skill Purchase Testing Guide](https://developer.amazon.com/docs/in-skill-purchase/isp-test-guide.html)

 ### Extra Credit
 If you have extra time after you finish this lab, here are some additional tasks to complete: